CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

 configure a custom data model that fits your application.

 In addition to allowing for the creation of custom Tables, Microsoft Dataverse contains a Common Data Model (CDM) consisting of hundreds of standard table definitions.
-You can find the current CDM schema at [Github Microsoft CDM](https://github.com/Microsoft/CDM) and you can browse the CDM using the CDM Visual Table Navigator located here: `https://microsoft.github.io/CDM/`.
+You can find the current CDM schema here: `https://github.com/Microsoft/CDM` and you can browse the CDM using the CDM Visual Table Navigator located here: `https://microsoft.github.io/CDM/`.
 You can read more about the
 CDM here: `https://docs.microsoft.com/powerapps/common-data-model/overview`.